Brief History Of Mansfield University Music Department

 Butler Center also houses computer labs for music theory and composition to complement course offerings in these areas.
 Electronic piano classrooms are available for class instruction in piano and keyboard skills.

-The music library occupies the first floor of newly-renovated, technologically-advanced North Hall.
-The collection includes more than 10,000 books, 13,000 scores, 13,000 recordings, and 500 videotapes.
+The music library occupies the first floor of the North Hall Library.
+The collection includes more than 10,000 books, 13,000 scores, 13,000 recordings, and streaming audio and video.